ajoslin/uncertain/readme.md

 > Flow control for indeterminate booleans as plain JS objects

-Your API returns booleans, but sometimes a value is unknown.
-You want to have `uncertain` or `null` or `true`, but as plain javascript.
+Use case: Your API returns booleans, but sometimes a value is unknown.
+You want to have a clea structure for determining unknown values, as plain JS objects.

 ## Install